WScore/Mail/README.md

 ### Message Default

 You can create a `MessageDefault` object to set a default message in `Mailer`.
-Or, just use a closure as MessageDefault.
+The methods in `MessageDefault` objects, which start with `with`, are immutable call.

 ```php
 // somewhere in a config file.